Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Limitations of Braiding Defects

-Theorem \ref{Theorem1} shows that including logical operators implemented by braiding defects is not sufficient to lift the set of locality-preserving logical operators to universality in a defect setup in any topological stabiliser code.
+Theorem \ref{Theorem1} shows that including logical operators implemented by braiding topological defects is not sufficient to lift the set of locality-preserving logical operators to universality in a topological defect setup in any topological stabiliser code.
+The sets of logical operators considered in proving this result are represented in Fig.~\ref{Sets}.